 The plateau has been known as the stone age village since Macalister surveyed it in 1911 and counted some 40 circles, the foundations of hut sites.
 However, without excavation there was no proof that the circles dated to the neolithic - the jagged fissured surface seems too rough to have been an ideal dwelling site, and there is no water.

-It is recorded that the army of Red Hugh O'Donnell camped here many times during the Nine Years War (1592 - 1601), and perhaps the circles were remains from that time?
+It is recorded that the army of Red Hugh O'Donnell camped here many times during the Nine Years War (1592 - 1601), and it was suggested that perhaps the circles were remains from that time.

-A 2003 excavation and survey has placed the village firmly in the neolithic, with the discovery of a flint knife.
+A 2003 excavation and survey by archaeologist Stefan Bergh has placed the village in the late neolithic, with the discovery of a flint knife.
 The survey recorded 180 circles of various sizes, and several other enclosures on the plateau.
+A series of bronze age dates indicate that the site continued to be used in later times.